solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 2. Make all blocks which can potentially have been optimistically confirmed before the freeze propagate to everyone

-3. Make restart participants' last votes before the freeze propagate to everyone
+3. Make restart participants' last vote prior to the freeze propagate to everyone

 4. Now see if enough nodes can optimistically agree on one block (same slot